awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-single-ami-products.md

 For most change requests, you simply fill out the UI form and submit\.
 However, for certain changes, you must download, complete, and then upload a Product Load Form \(PLF\)\.
 This is a spreadsheet that contains a form for you to fill out with the required information\.
 When you choose one of these change requests, you will be prompted to download the correct PLF for the request you are attempting to create\.
 The PLF is pre\-populated with information from your existing product details\.
 You can upload your completed PLF to the AWS Marketplace Management Portal [ File upload](https://aws.amazon.com/marketplace/management/product-load) page\.

 **Note**
 We strongly recommend that you download and use the most recent PLF\.
-The form is regularly updated with new information, including instance types and Regions as they become available\.
+The form is regularly updated with new information, including instance types and AWS Regions as they become available\.
 You can find the latest PLF for a product from the **Server products** page, by selecting the product and then choosing **Download Product Load Form**\.

 For more information about the status of a change request, see [Getting status of a request](#single-ami-getting-change-request-status)\.
 For insight into potential issues with change requests, see [Common errors when submitting change requests](#request-errors-and-issues)\.